SteveObert/KatanaUSB_Midi_controller/README.md

 ![alt text](https://raw.githubusercontent.com/SteveObert/KatanaUSB_Midi_controller/master/images/IMG_2526.JPG)

-Another inside view but with a Teensy 3.6.
+Another inside view but with a Teensy 3.6, MIDI through (untested), an extra power jack for daisy chaining, and two TRS jacks (only one is connected in the picture).
+A Teensy 3.2 would work just as well with ths options.

 ![alt text](https://github.com/SteveObert/KatanaUSB_Midi_controller/blob/master/images/IMG_2590.JPG)